EmperorMurfy/2024CodingProjects/README.md

 2) Depending on the project, create a new project in your workspace (eclipse or etc) with the correct version

 3) The downloaded folder should contain only the SRC files & classes, drag that into your empty project's SRC.
 This may depend on the project. - only applicable w/ java

+*note, this is only for any program using java coding language. these instructions do not apply to any other coding language.*